 If you’re not sure where to start, here are some ballpark figures for common website features:

-Your costs will also vary if you hire a software development company for support.
-But if you know how to outsource your web development, dont forget the inhouse projectmanagement – and the costs should stay close to your budget if the requirements are spelled out clearly.
+Your costs will also vary if you hire a custom software solutions company for support.
+But if you know how to outsource your web development, don’t forget the in-house project management – and the costs should stay close to your budget if the requirements are spelled out clearly.

 Plan your website: Sitemap and wireframes